 Copy number variations (CNVs) are genomic alterations that result in an abnormal number of copies of one or more genes.
 Structural genomic rearrangements such as duplications, deletions, translocations, and inversions can cause CNVs.

-Like single-nucleotide polymorphisms (SNPs), certain CNVs have been associated with disease susceptibility.
-Illumina offers a variety of array and next-generation sequencing (NGS) solutions for high-resolution copy number analysis.
+Like single-nucleotide polymorphisms (SNPs), certain CNVs have been associated with susceptibility to diseases such as cancer, autoimmune diseases, inherited genetic disorders, and more.
+Illumina offers a variety of microarray and next-generation sequencing (NGS) solutions for high-resolution copy number analysis.

 Genome-wide genotyping arrays are commonly used to detect genetic variants, including CNVs that contribute to diseases and phenotypes.
 Array-based approaches for copy number analysis offer reliable, efficient methods for large-scale analysis.